7:00AM to 5:00PM

-Please don’t leave any hose outside.
+Please don’t leave any garden hoses outside.
 Coil and store it in a dry area.
 However, just draining the hose is not enough.
 Insulate the hose bibs and deactivate the water connection from the main valve.

-Even if everything seems alright, inspecting the plumbing system right before winter is beneficial, so you’re not caught off-guard.
-Some minor issues that can be set immediately might exacerbate during the winter months, and it can lead to a messy situation, getting out of which will cost a fortune.
+Even if everything seems alright, inspecting the plumbing system right before winter is beneficial.
+So you’re not caught off-guard.
+As temperature dorps, it’s crucial to take extra safety precautions in taking care of your plumbing system.
+Some minor issues that can be set immediately might exacerbate during the winter months.
+And it can lead to a messy situation, getting out of which will cost a fortune.

 Thus, do a quick check of the roof, pipes and faucets.
-Repair or replace rusted pipes, fix cracked roofs and clean the gutters as well.
+If you have an outdoor shower and it’s leaking, better have it fixed now.
+Turn the shutoff valve, repair or replace rusted pipes, fix cracked roofs and clean the gutters as well.